Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Literature Review

 \subsubsection{Environmental Scale \& Layout}

-The scale and layout of an environment introduce distinct challenges to RPF.
-In small room-scale settings \cite{eirale2022human} or medium-sized single-floor spaces \cite{morales2012how,Bruckschen2020Human}, occlusions are frequent because visibility is limited and obstacles are dense; yet, once tracking is lost, re-finding the target is relatively straightforward thanks to the confined search area.
-Conversely, large-scale venues such as shopping malls \cite{karunarathne2018model} or open plazas exhibit fewer occlusions but make search and re-identification harder because the target can move towards a much broader region.
+This dimension concerns the environmental scale and layout in which RPF is performed.
+Small or medium-sized indoor spaces~\cite{eirale2022human,morales2012how,Bruckschen2020Human} often cause frequent occlusions due to dense obstacles and limited visibility, but re-finding the target is easier within a restricted area.
+Conversely, in large-scale venues such as shopping malls or open plazas~\cite{karunarathne2018model}, occlusions are fewer, yet the search and re-identification process becomes harder because the target can move towards a much broader region.

-Beyond scale, environmental layout adds layers of complexity.
+In addition to scale, environmental layout is also a relevant factor in RPF complexity.
 Narrow structures---hallways or corridors, for example---force the robot to keep a safe yet functional distance from both the target person and nearby pedestrians while navigating tight clearances \cite{Park2013Autonomous,eirale2022human,montesdeoca2022person,gross2017roreas,kollmitz2015Time}.
 When a wide space funnels into a doorway or passage, the follower often must switch its relative position to maintain line-of-sight and safety \cite{repisoadaptive2020,xiao2023Learning}.
 Cluttered obstacles similarly demand a constantly shifting balance between obstacle avoidance and target pursuit \cite{Kuderer2014Approach,xiao2023Learning}.
 In addition, semantic cues embedded in the layout call for context-sensitive behavior: at intersections, the robot must anticipate cross-traffic and blind corners \cite{yuan2018laser,kollmitz2015Time}; in elevators, it should shrink its proxemic radius to respect the tighter personal space \cite{francis2025principles}; and in highly repetitive patterns—waiting-room bench grids, supermarket aisles, or office cubicles—it can exploit spatial regularity to plan more predictable and efficient paths.
 Finally, 3D topographical variations, such as ramps, stairs, and uneven terrains, introduce additional challenges related to stable human localization\cite{zhan2025monocular}, locomotion and safe navigation\cite{scheidemann2024obstacle}.
 Collectively, these factors underscore that successful RPF requires strategies tuned not only to environmental scale but also to the nuanced features of the surrounding layouts.